-After approval of project eligibility by the Finance Committee, the complete application is sent to the state Treasurer for preliminary approval.
+After approval of project eligibility by the Finance Committee, the complete application is sent to the State Treasurer for preliminary approval.
 Tax-exempt bond issues also require the Governor's approval after a public hearing.
-Department staff will coordinate the public hearing, and obtaining the necessary approval.
+Department staff will coordinate this public hearing, and obtaining the necessary approval.
 Once the bond financing structure and documents are complete, the Finance Committee will approve and issue a bond closing resolution.
-Bonds cannot be sold until this resolution is adopted and the state Treasurer has given final approval.
+Bonds cannot be sold until this resolution is adopted, and the State Treasurer has given final approval.